AnkitJha13/Clock-Using-JS/README.md

 This clock application is based on the concepts of HTML, CSS, and JavaScript.
 It was created as a learning exercise and can be used as a starting point for building more complex applications.

 ## Contact
-If you have any questions or need further assistance, you can reach me at ankitjha1403@gmail.com.
+If you have any questions or suggestions, feel free to reach out to the me .

+Name: ANKIT KUMAR JHA
-Thank you for using the Clock application!
+Email: ankitjha1403@gmail.com Thank you for using the Clock application!